obaskly/Corrector/README.md

 # Corrector

-Beta version
+A program that corrects spelling and grammatical errors with an accuracy of approximately 70 percent.

-You need to install textblob By the following command:

-pip install textblob
+You need to install textblob and language-check using the following commands: pip install textblob pip install language-check